 - WordPress is regularly updated to fix bugs and improve both its ease of use and security.

 - WordPress delivers content online to visitors worldwide.
 WordPress has been translated and localized into over seventy languages and dialects.

-WordPress CMS Popularity
+WordPress CMS Usage

 WordPress began in 2003.
-It was originally written by Matt Mullenweg and Mike Little.
-WordPress is now the largest self-hosted content management system (CMS) in the world, used on millions of websites and seen by tens of millions of people every day.
+It was originally a simple program developed by co-founders Matt Mullenweg and Mike Little.
+Since then, WordPress has become the most downloaded self-hosted CMS application in the world, used on millions of sites and accessed by tens of millions of people every day.

-(WordPress.com unique monthly views.
-Source: Automattic.com)
+(WordPress.com unique visits.
+Source: http://automattic.com/about)

 WordPress is the world’s leading CMS platform and powers over 30% of the web …

-(WP usage figures.
+(WordPress CMS usage figures.
 Source: trends.builtwith.com/cms)

 (WordPress Market Share.
 Source: w3techs.com)

-(WordPress versions currently in use.
+(WordPress versions in current use.
 Source: https://wordpress.org/about/stats)